Riceee69/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 }
 ```

-This is mapping where keys are `int16`'s and values are words (`uint256`).
+This is mapping where keys are words (`int16`) and values are 256-bit bitmap corresponding to that word (`uint256`).
 Imagine an infinite continuous array of ones and zeros:

 ![Tick indexes in tick bitmap](images/tick_bitmap.png)